acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 ## 0) Make sure you pull the correct branch

-currently the main branch does not have the saml implementation so the saml implementation is currently only under the simone-developement branch make sure to git pull the branch.
+At this moment the main branch does not have the saml implementation so make sure the branch you pull does have the implementation currently the simone-developement branch is the one that should be pulled as it has the updated full implementation. make sure to git pull the branch.

+Important: the current implementation of saml in exerplaza relies on Pysaml2, refer to the [PySAML2 documentation](https://pysaml2.readthedocs.io/) for any questions regarding the library.

 ## 1) Configure environment variables